 In the context of royalties paid abroad, the requirement that the technical assistance be rendered by the foreign recipient of the royalty payments could result in the nondeductibility of royalties paid, for example, to a nonresident that is the primary contractor in a technology transfer but also subcontracts technical assistance services to a third party.
 Prior to 2022, this rule specifically excluded payments made to Mexican residents.
 As such, residents of certain tax treaty partner countries that were negatively affected by this rule could have grounds for arguing that it violated the applicable nondiscrimination provisions, such as Article 25 of the 1992 Mexico-U.S. tax treaty.
 However, with the 2022 reform, nonresidents and residents are to be treated the same and, as such, this argument would likely no longer apply.

-In addition to the requirements outlined above, royalties paid by a Mexican resident to a related foreign party must be paid at arm's-length rates in accordance with Mexico's transfer pricing rules (see L., below).
+In addition to the requirements outlined above, royalties paid by a Mexican resident to a related foreign party must be paid at arm's-length rates in accordance with Mexico's transfer pricing rules (see V.L., below).

 6. Casualty Losses

 Casualty losses are deductible in the year in which they are incurred to the extent they are not reimbursed by way of insurance, bonds or indemnity payments.
 In the case of the loss of a fixed asset, the deduction is limited to the nondepreciated adjusted cost of the asset.
 Once deducted, any amounts subsequently recovered by way of insurance, bonds or indemnity payments from third parties must be included in taxable income, unless the taxpayer uses the proceeds to pay amounts owed on purchases made to replace the lost assets, or reinvests the proceeds in assets of a similar nature during the year of loss or within the two following years.
 In such cases, the new assets may be depreciated only to the extent of the nondepreciated cost of the original assets at the time of the loss.